nakamura-to/nue/README.md

 * `next`: Function.
 A function to execute a next function immediately.
 * `async`: Function.
 A function to accept parameters for a next function and return a callback.
 * `end`: Function.
 A function to execute a last function to end a control-flow.
 The first parameter is an error object.
-* `data`: Object : A object to share arbitrary data among functions in a control-flow.
+* `data`: Object : A object to share arbitrary data between functions in a control-flow.

 In addition to the above ones, the context of the last function has a following property.